LaurenQ2/Alpha-Diversity-Plot-Grid-in-R/README.md

-# Alpha_Diversity_Plot_Grid_in_R
-Create a plot grid of 16S and ITS alpha diversity dotplots using QIIME2R, ggplot2, ggforce, ggpubr, and ggarrange.

 ## This tutorial presents an R visualization pipeline that was used with 16S (bacterial) and ITS (fungal) alpha diversity data from a soil sampling study.

 * **Featured commands:**